kriszyp/promised-io/README.md

 One of the challenges with working asynchronous code is that there can be times when you wish for some contextual state information to be preserved across multiple asynchronous actions, without having to actually pass the state to each function in the asynchronous chain.
-A common examples of such contextual state would be tracking the current transaction, or the currently logged in user.
+Common examples of such contextual state would be tracking the current transaction or the currently logged in user.
 Such state information could be stored in a singleton (a module property or a global variable), but with asynchronous actions being interleaved, this is unsuitable for tracking state across asynchronous continuations of an action.